Rice Street Transportation Safety Study

 Rice Street transportation safety study

-Rice Street is being studied from University to Larpenteur avenues during 2017.
+Rice Street was studied from University to Larpenteur avenues during 2018.
 The transportation safety study will consider pedestrians, bikes, transit, vehicles and parking and will guide future investments in sidewalks, bikeways, transit and the roadway.

 The purpose of the Rice Street transportation safety study is to: